Every photographer should know how to take photos in low light. Overcast skies? Windowless rooms? It won’t matter once you have these tips!

 Take Great Low Light Photographs with These 9 Tips

-There are so many scenarios when photographers find themselves working in less than ideal lighting situations: candlelit wedding ceremonies, newborn photos in dim hospital rooms, or even portraits in a dark home with few windows.
+There are so many scenarios when photographers find themselves working in less than ideal lighting image situations: candlelit wedding ceremonies, newborn pictures in dim hospital rooms, or even portraits in a dark home with few windows.

 When I was getting started as an in-home newborn photographer, I often stressed about what a client’s home would present in terms of lighting options.
 Would there be a living room with heavy wood paneling?
 An adorable nursery painted navy with only a tiny window?
 If it happened to be cloudy outside before my session, I would be close to a panic attack.

-Light is such a major component of good photos, so don’t feel alone if you get sweaty palms overworking in unfamiliar situations where you can’t control the light.
-With the low light photography tips I’m sharing here, coupled with lots of practice, you’ll take low light photos in no time.
+Light is such a major component of good pictures, so don’t feel alone if you get sweaty palms overworking in unfamiliar situations where you can’t control the light.
+With the low light photography tips I’m sharing here, coupled with lots of practice, you’ll take low light pictures in no time.
 You might find that you even enjoy it!

-Without good light, you don’t have a good photo!
+Without good light, you don’t have a good image!

 For many photographers, the way we manipulate light is a key aspect of our style.
-Some photographers shoot dark and moody, while others prefer light and airy; the rest of us fall somewhere in between.
+Some photographers shoot dark and moody, while others prefer their image to be light and airy; the rest of us fall somewhere in between.

 The key is to remember that low light isn’t necessarily bad light!

-You can still capture amazing images as sunset fades or in a dark room with a single light source or not much light reaching the sensor .
+You can still capture amazing low light images as sunset fades or in a dark room with a single light source or not much light reaching the sensor .

 #1: First Things First: Find the Available Light